felipecbarbosa/felipecbarbosa.github.io/leituras.md

 - Intercom on Jobs to Be Done
 - Intercom on Customer Engagement
 - The Lean Product Playbook
-- You’re Not Só Smart
+- You’re Not So Smart
 - Tudo é Óbvio (Desde que você saiba a resposta)
 - Feitas para Vencer
 - Marina